 Hours: 11:00 AM ~ 3:00 PM (last order: 2:30 PM); 5:00 PM ~ 10:00 PM (last order: 9:30 PM)

-3. Sushi Fuji – dishes skillfully prepared to please the eye as well as the palate in a sophisticated atmosphere
+3. Sushi Fuji: Skillfully prepared Sapporo sushi will please the eye as well as the palate

 Last we introduce Sushi Fuji, a shop well-known among discriminating diners.
 It is located a short two to three-minute walk from the Susukino intersection.